States have three primary approaches as to how much cocaine it takes to trigger felony charges:

 Most states will impose harsher and harsher penalties as the amount of cocaine increases.

-In many jurisdictions, no. Drug laws in most jurisdictions throughout the U.S. say that crimes involving cocaine are felony offenses (as opposed to misdemeanors).
+Drug laws in most jurisdictions throughout the U.S. say that crimes involving cocaine are felony offenses (as opposed to misdemeanors).
 This is true regardless of the amount of cocaine involved.

 While the amount of cocaine does not really affect how a charge is filed, the amount may affect the severity or harshness of a sentence.

-A few state laws do use the amount of cocaine involved in a case to help determine how drug charges are filed.
+A few state laws use the amount of cocaine involved in a case to help determine how drug charges are filed.
 This is especially true in cocaine possession cases.

 - 500 milligrams or more of cocaine is punishable by up to seven years in prison,3